dagfs/dagfs.github.io/articles/paa-dypt-vann/index.md

 - klok på følelser
 - mans search for meaning
 - the anatomy of peace - sannheten fryter ikke å bli gransket - self deception
-- how to fail at nearly everything and still winn big.
+- how to fail at nearly everything and still win big.
 - the gita

 og mange flere